Adventures in a Messy Life

 6. Remember you were supposed to sprinkle cinnamon sugar on top after you discover the almost burned cookies.

-7. Bake next batch for 12 minutes and discover that is just right, and happily finish making the cookies.
+7. Bake the next batch for 12 minutes and discover that is just right, and happily finish making the cookies.

 Even if the recipe went all wrong, the cookies turned out great and the kids devoured them.
 Then Princess took them to an American Heritage Girl party and came home with crumbs.